geluso/rot13-explorer/README.md

 Not the most interetsing results.
 But now we know!

-The entire program will produce all word pairs, but here's a curated sample list:
+The entire program will produce all word pairs.
+See `[out.txt](out.txt)` for full results.
+Here's a curated sample list.

 ```
 ab,no